 M. OWEN LEE (1930-2020) Father Lee received his BA and MA in Classics from the University of Toronto in 1957, and his PhD in Classics from the University of British Columbia in 1960.
 He also received a Bachelor of Sacred Theology at St. Michael’s College in 1957, the same year he was ordained as a priest in the Congregation of St. Basil.
 Father Lee taught for decades at St. Michael’s College at the University of Toronto, and he also held positions at other institutions in the period of 1968 to 1975.
 After his return to the University of Toronto, he was promoted to Professor in 1979 and appointed to the graduate program of the Classics Department from 1990-95.
 Father Lee received outstanding teaching awards three times at the University of St. Thomas and at the University of Toronto in 1994.
 He was the author of numerous academic articles and books on Latin poetry, and he was also the author of many popular articles and books about cinema, music, and opera.
 He was also celebrated as a participant in the intermission radio program for the Metropolitan Opera, and he was awarded honorary degrees by the University of Windsor in 1994, the Catholic University of America in Washington, D.C. in 1998, and St. Michael’s College in 2001.

 KENNETH R. THOMPSON (1930-2016) Kenneth Thompson received his BA in 1953 from Queen’s University and his AM in 1954 from Harvard University.
 From 1955-1957 he taught as Lecturer in Classics at Dalhousie University.
 After further study at Harvard, in 1959 he began to each at Victoria College, University of Toronto.
 In 1973 he was promoted to Associate Professor.
 From 1975 to 1978 he served as in the college Registrar’s office, thence as Registrar until 1995, while he continued to teach Introductory Latin and Greek.
-Ken Thompson retired n 1996 and remained closely involved with Victoria College thereafter.
+Ken Thompson retired in 1996 and remained closely involved with Victoria College thereafter.

 D.F.S.
 THOMSON (1919-2009) D.F.S.
 Thomson attended Merton College, Oxford, receiving the award of the Postmastership in Classics (1939).
 His BA was interrupted by service in the war, from which he returned to complete his BA and MA in 1945-1947.
 He taught at Glasgow Academy in 1948 before taking up a position as Lecturer in the Department of Classics at University College in the University of Toronto.
 His scholarly specialization was in Latin literature and textual criticism, with a focus on Catullus and Erasmus.
 In addition, Professor Thomson co-edited, co-annotated and co-translated six volumes of the correspondence of Erasmus in collaboration with R.A.B.
 Mynors (and others), as well as co-editing (with H.C.
 Porter) a volume of Erasmus’ Cambridge letters, all of which appeared in the Collected Works of Erasmus imprint of the University of Toronto Press.

 MALCOLM BARTON WALLACE (1941-2008) After attending University College of the University of Toronto from 1958 to 1963, “Mac” Wallace studied in 1963-1964 at Oxford, where he earned a second BA (first class) in 1967.
 At Toronto he received his MA (1966) and PhD (1972).
 Starting in 1969 he taught at University College, as had his father and grandfather; he was promoted to Associate Professor in 1975.
-He served as Review Editor, Associate Editor, and Editor of Phoenix from 1971-1988.
+He served as Review Editor, Associate Editor, and Editor of Phoenix from 1971 to 1988.
 Renowned as a polymath, he specialized in Herodotus, epigraphy, and numismatics.
-The archeological site at Karystos on Euboea was the topic of his doctoral dissertation, and he was director of the Canadian Karystia Project from1984-1995.
+The archeological site at Karystos on Euboea was the topic of his doctoral dissertation, and he was director of the Canadian Karystia Project from 1984 to 1995.
 He also served as President of the Canadian Institute in Greece.
 He was cherished as a dedicated teacher and mentor, within the university and beyond.
 The M.B.
 Wallace Memorial Graduate Award in Classics was established in his memory by his sister Philippa Matheson.